ddpie/CubeVerse/README_EN.md

 ### Video Description

-This demo video showcases how to use Amazon Q Developer CLI to develop game through natural language conversations.
+This demo video showcases how to use Amazon Q Developer CLI to develop games through natural language conversations with Unity.
 In the video, we achieve the following effects through simple natural language commands:

 - Switch the game scene to winter style and enable snow effects
 - Adjust terrain generation parameters to reduce terrain undulation